lavafroth/lavafroth.github.io/content/post/in-search-of-the-smallest-dna-compl.md

         mat.append(row)

     coeffs = Matrix(mat).rref()[0][:, -1]
-    # prioritize zeros
-    # if a coefficient is 0, we can skip raising x to some power

     if 0 in coeffs:
         print(f'{n} -> {coeffs}')
 ```

+We prioritize coefficients that contain zeros since they allow us to completely skip evaluating a term in the resulting polynomial.

 Running the above experiment yields us just one polynomial where one of the coefficients is 0.